Skip to main content

 Why choose MUSC Health for your cardiac amyloidosis care?

-We offer South Carolina’s only transplant program, which may provide an option for people with some amyloid disorders.
-We have performed heart transplants for people with inherited TTR amyloidosis and advanced heart failure.
-Read more about our Transplant Center.
+We offer South Carolina’s only heart transplant program and have performed heart transplants for people with TTR and AL cardiac amyloidosis and advanced heart failure.

 Diagnosis & Treatment Planning

 Genetic testing is an important part of understanding your type of cardiac amyloidosis and your family’s risks.
-MUSC Health’s cardiovascular geneticists provide testing and genetic counseling.
-Learn more about cardiovascular genetics.
+MUSC Health cardiovascular geneticists provide testing and genetic counseling.

 My Amyloidosis Pathfinder

-Our MUSC Amyloidosis Center has teamed up with ARC to simplify patient-provider visits and communication with our amyloidosis team for treatment plans and goals tailored to your needs.
+Our MUSC Amyloidosis Center has partnered with ARC to simplify patient-provider communication and personalized treatment planning.

 Our Expert Team

-Amyloidosis is a multisystem disease and requires a multidisciplinary care team.
-Our specialists collaborate to create personalized treatment plans while ensuring patients feel supported, informed, and cared for at every step.
+Amyloidosis is a multisystem disease requiring a multidisciplinary care team.
+Our specialists collaborate to ensure patients feel supported, informed, and cared for at every step.

 Accepting New Patients